Hazel Scott: Bahá'í Faith

-Scott was also a member of the Baháʼí Faith.
-She was at Vic Damone's career re-announcement in late 1968.
-She was introduced by Damone to the crowd recalling how he was an usher for her show.
+Scott had heard about the Bahá'í Faith from her longtime friend Dizzy Gillespie, who joined the religion in early 1968.
+Following heartfelt conversations with him, she joined the faith in late 1968.
+While she was at Vic Damone's career re-announcement in late 1968, she was introduced by Damone to the crowd recalling how he was an usher for her show.
 This might have been the November 1942 performance by Scott and others at the Paramount Theatre.
-Damone also told the crowd in 1968 that she had just recently been at a Bahá'í fireside, an informational meeting of the religion, at his home and had joined the religion – Scott was very moved and in tears.
-She joined the religion following heartfelt conversations with Dizzy Gillespie.
-Scott also sang at a October 1970 award dinner in New York – singing "When the World was Young", "A lonely Christmas", "Put a Little Love in Your Heart" for an International Education Year Award to James L. Olivero, who remembered Louis Gregory, presented by Daniel Jordan of the Bahá'ís on behalf of the US National Spiritual Assembly.
-Her singing was praised by Whitney Young, Executive Director of the National Urban League, who was speaking at the event.
-A musicale was held in Kingston, Jamaica, in May 1971, entitled "The Sounds of a New World", co-presented by Scott with Dizzy Gillespie, Seals and Crofts, and Linda Marshall and others, as part of a ship-and-shore conference of Bahá’ís.
+Damone shared with the crowd that she had just recently been at a Bahá'í fireside, an informational meeting of the religion, at his home and had joined the religion – Scott was very moved and in tears.
+Scott also sang at an October 1970 award dinner in New York – singing "When the World was Young", "A Lonely Christmas", "Put a Little Love in Your Heart" for an International Education Year Award to James L. Olivero, who remembered Louis Gregory, presented by Daniel Jordan of the Bahá'ís on behalf of the US National Spiritual Assembly.
+Her singing was praised by Whitney Young, executive director of the National Urban League, who was speaking at the event.
+A musicale was held in Kingston, Jamaica, in May 1971, entitled The Sounds of a New World, co-presented by Scott with Dizzy Gillespie, Seals and Crofts, and Linda Marshall and others, as part of a ship-and-shore conference of Bahá'ís.

 Death

 On October 2, 1981, Hazel Scott died of cancer at Mount Sinai Hospital in Manhattan.
-She was 61 years old and survived by her son Adam Clayton Powell III.
-She is buried at Flushing Cemetery in Queens, New York, near other musicians such as Louis Armstrong, Johnny Hodges, and Dizzy Gillespie (who died in 1993).
+She was 61 years old.
+She is buried at Flushing Cemetery in Queens, New York, near other musicians including Louis Armstrong, Johnny Hodges, and Dizzy Gillespie (who died in 1993).

 Legacy

 Scott was renowned as a virtuosic jazz pianist, in addition to her successes in dramatic acting and classical music.
 She also used her status as one of the best-known African-American entertainers of her generation to shine a spotlight on issues of racial injustice and civil rights.

-Scott recorded as the leader of various groups for Decca, Columbia and Signature, among them a trio that consisted of Bill English and the double bass player Martin Rivera, and another trio with Charles Mingus on bass and Rudie Nichols on drums.
+Scott recorded as the leader of various groups for Decca, Columbia and Signature, among them a trio that consisted of Bill English and the double-bass player Martin Rivera, and another trio with Charles Mingus on bass and Rudie Nichols on drums.
 Her 1955 album Relaxed Piano Moods on the Debut label, with Mingus and Roach, is generally her work most highly regarded by critics today.
 Her unique swinging style and fusion of jazz and classical influences kept her in demand for performances through the very end of her life.

-Singer-songwriter Alicia Keys cited Scott as her inspiration for her performance at the 61st Grammy Awards, saying: "I've been thinking about people who inspire me; shout out to Hazel Scott, I've always wanted to play two pianos."
+Alicia Keys cited Scott as her inspiration for her performance at the 61st Grammy Awards, saying: "I've been thinking about people who inspire me; shout out to Hazel Scott, I've always wanted to play two pianos."

 In 2020, she was the subject of the BBC World Service programme Hazel Scott: Jazz star and barrier breaker in the series The Forum.